 The proprietary Limited Liability company is known as a member Limited Liability company.
-In addition to this management option, you can choose to have your Limited Liability company manager managed.
-Usually, in an Limited Liability company managed by management, one member will be elected to manage the company.
+In addition to this management option, you can choose to have your Limited Liability company manager-managed.
+Usually, in a Limited Liability company managed by management, one member will be elected to manage the company.
 This member will make all the important decisions of the business and oversee the day-to-day operations.
 The remaining members will not have any management responsibilities and will only share in the company’s revenue.

 Profit management by LLC offers a large amount of flexibility.
 For example, while you can hire one manager to lead the company, you can also hire a professional manager.
 This means that no members of your company will be involved in normal operations.

 Read more about: Rules for Naming Your LLC — Across States

 How the IRS manages your credit company is limited by your business.
 For example, if more people are involved in building your LLC, the IRS will manage your company in partnership.
 If you wish, you may be dismissed from your LLC as an organization instead of cooperating by completing Form 8832.
 When an LLC is formed by a single person, the IRS regards the company and its owner as legally separated companies.